kruchelski/virtual-memory-simulator/README.md

 2. Least Recently Used Reference Bit
 3. Second Chance

 The program takes an input in the form of a txt file with the instructions to the "CPU".
-The instructions can be the creation of a process, read and write at specif memory locations.
+The instructions can be the creation of a process, read and write at specific memory locations.
 - Example of a file:
 > P1 C 500 KB
 >